Our Ribollita Recipe

 Frequently Asked Questions

-• Do I have to use stale bread?
-Stale bread is ideal because its dryness allows it to crisp up perfectly.
-If you only have fresh bread, you can tear it into pieces and bake it in a low oven for 10-15 minutes to dry it out before making the croutons.
+Do I have to use stale bread for ribollita?
+Stale bread crisps up better and absorbs the garlic oil without going soggy.
+If you only have fresh bread, tear it into pieces and dry it in a low oven for 10–15 minutes before frying.

 Try More Recipes:

-Difficulty:BeginnerPrep time: 20 minutesCook time: 45 minutesRest time: minutesTotal time:1 hour 5 minutesCooking Temp: CServings:4 servingsEstimated Cost: $Calories:410 kcal Best Season:Summer
+Difficulty:BeginnerPrep time: 20 minutesCook time: 45 minutesTotal time:1 hour 5 minutesServings:4 servingsCalories:410 kcal Best Season:Summer

 Description